 If waste is not stored properly at the curb, it will not be picked up.
 If that waste remains at the curb for longer than a day, the Solid Waste Division may remove the waste and bill the property owner.

-For trash and litter in yards, the Neighborhood and Development Services Department will attempt to investigate the complaint within 24 hours.
+For trash and litter in yards, the Neighborhood and Development Services Department will attempt to investigate the complaint within 24-hours.
 If a violation is found, the inspector will notify the property owner by phone or written notice to remove the trash.
-If the violation remains for more than 48 hours after notification, a citation of $250 may be issued.
+If the violation remains for more than 48-hours after notification, a citation of $250 may be issued.